LoH-lu/netbox-nmap-scan/README.md

 # netbox-ping-scan

+Tested and working with Python 3.11 and Netbox 3.5.x - 3.6.x

 1. Initializes a session with NetBox API
 2. Retrieves a list of active IP prefixes from NetBox with custom tag "toscan".
 3. Iterates through each active prefix and checks each IP address within the prefix.